Multiport Analytical Pixel Electromagnetic Simulator (MAPES) for AI-assisted RFIC and Microwave Circuit Design: Comparison and Discussion

 To quantitatively evaluate the accuracy and computational efficiency of the proposed MAPES framework, its predictions were systematically compared with full-wave electromagnetic simulations performed using CST Microwave Studio for all configurations presented in Section III.
 Table~\ref{tab:MAPES_vs_CST} summarizes the results of this comparison for each configuration.
-The comparison metrics include mean magnitude error \(E_{\mathrm{mean}}\), computational time, and efficiency improvement in terms of acceleration rate.
+Since MAPES can evaluate the response frequency point by frequency point, Table~\ref{tab:MAPES_vs_CST} also reports the average MAPES computation time per frequency point.
+The comparison metrics include mean magnitude error \(E_{\mathrm{mean}}\), root-mean-square error \(E_{\mathrm{RMS}}\), computational time, and efficiency improvement in terms of acceleration rate.